zadr007/BLUEjs/FAQ.md

 ## Communication

+- How can I communicate?
+- How can I communicate horizontaly?
+- How can I coumunicate verticaly?
 - How can I communicate between modules?
 - How can I communicate between apps?
 - How can I communicate between clients?